cbdp/100-days-of-code/log.md

 **Today's Progress**: Continued PhaserJS lessons.

 **Notes**: Nothing much to say.
 Learning about animations right now.
-I can't decide if learning phaserJS is a waste of time or not, it's not likely to be at all relevant in the future, but there are some basic JS things like objects, classes, etc., which I refresh while doing it, so hopefully that weigh up.
+I can't decide if learning phaserJS is a waste of time or not, it's not likely to be at all relevant in the future, but there are some basic JS things like objects, classes, etc., which I refresh while doing it, so hopefully that'll weigh up.

 ### Day 91: July 9, 2020